11ty/11ty-website/src/docs/plugins/navigation.md

 ### Bring your own HTML: Render the menu items manually

 This template will render a single tier of items (no children) _without_ using the `eleventyNavigationToHtml` or `eleventyNavigationToMarkdown` filters.
 This method gives you full control of the markup but is more complex with deeply nested menu structures.

+Note that `eleventyNavigationToMarkdown` is {% addedin "Navigation 0.3.1" %}.

 {% codetitle "Nunjucks", "Syntax" %}